Azure/azure-sdk-for-net/sdk/extensions/wcf/Microsoft.CoreWCF.Azure.StorageQueues/README.md

 });
 ```

 If a message was recevied from the queue, but wasn't able to be processed, it will be placed in the dead letter queue.
-You can sepcify the dead letter queue name by passing it to the constructor of `AazureQueueStorageBinding`.
+You can sepcify the dead letter queue name by passing it to the constructor of `AzureQueueStorageBinding`.
 If not specified, the default value of `default-dead-letter-queue` will be used.

 ## Key concepts